 - The BLM adopted the USFS EA and is in the process of making a Decision which will be posted to this page and made available for public review.

-- For a list of other ongoing projects, please see the most recent Project Planning Update at the bottom of this page.
+- For a list of other ongoing projects, please see the most recent Project Planning Update below.

 Project Planning Updates